Fundamental irreversibility of the classical three-body problem. New approaches and ideas in the study of dynamical systems: D eviation of geodesic trajectories of one family

-Studying the linear deviations of the geodesic trajectories of one family, one can obtain valuable information about the properties of the dynamical system and, what is very important, the relations between the behavior of the dynamical system and the geometric singularities of the Riemannian space.
+Studying the linear deviations of the geodesic trajectories of one family, one can get valuable information about the properties of a dynamical system and, very importantly, about the relationship between the behavior of a dynamical system and the geometric features of a Riemannian space.

-\textbf{Definition 7.} Let $x^i=x^i(s,\eta)$ be the equation of a one-parameter family of geodesics on the Riemannian manifold $\mathcal{M}^{(3)}$, where $ "s\," $ is an affine parameter along geodesic the trajectory, whereas the symbol $\eta$ denotes the family parameter.
+\textbf{Definition 6.} \emph{Let $x^i=x^i(s,\eta)$ be the equation of a one-parameter family of geodesics on the Riemannian manifold $\mathcal{M}^{(3)}_{\bar{J}}$, where $s$ is an affine parameter along geodesic the trajectory, whereas the symbol $\eta$ denotes the family parameter.
 The vector $\mathbf{j}(\{\zeta\})$ in the direction of the normal of the geodesic $\mathbf{l}(\{\bar{x}\})$ with components:

-will be called the linear deviation of close geodesics.
+will be called the linear deviation of close geodesics.}

 The components of the deviation vector $\mathbf{j}(\{\zeta\})$ satisfy the following equations \cite{BubrNovFom}: